25 OCT. 2018

 On the other hand, Airbus aspires to build a better-connected, safer and more prosperous world with the continuous spirit of innovation and design.
 The vision for 2050, as it states, will be to continually focus on designing concepts of better flight experiences, eco-efficiency, digitalization, and entering international markets.

-Welcome aboard!
-Now let’s try to imagine ourselves on a flight journey.
+Let’s try to imagine ourselves on a flight journey.
 As a pilot, you notice that the layout of the instruments is cleaner in an Airbus aircraft and rely on autopilot system more.
 Whereas in a Boeing plane, you operate on instruments that are more complex and require more manual inputs.
-As a passenger, you feel less bumpy on a Boeing plane during both take-off and landing, which makes you feel safe.
-On the other hand, Airbus gives you a more comfortable flight experience, with less noise generated by engines and a more spacious cabin.
-As reflected by their brand campaigns and videos, engineering and leadership are the primary considerations for the Boeing brand with the technicalities, human inputs, and the details behind the scene.
-Airbus on the other hand emphasizes the enjoyable and automated flying experience for both pilots and passengers - a sense of speed, lightness, and comfort.
+As reflected by their brand campaigns and videos, engineering and leadership are the primary concerns for the Boeing brand with technicality, human input, and mechanical detail behind the scene.
+Airbus, on the other hand, emphasizes the enjoyable and automated flying experience for both pilots and passengers - a sense of speed, lightness, and comfort.

 Boeing 757, 1983 Ad

 Personality: The Experienced Master vs The Innovative Prodigy